open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 ## Step 1 - BeLL Installation

+The BeLL – Basic e-Learning Library is a virtual library that is deployed internationally to individuals in countries that typically do not have access to educational resources. we are currently rewriting BeLL using Angular.

-Go to [BeLL Installation](#!./pages/vi/vi-bell-installation.md) to read the instructions on how to install your own digital library (what we call the BeLL, or Basic e-Learning Library).
-Make sure you only follow the steps for your specific operating system.
+Please go to [BeLL Installation](#!./pages/vi/vi-bell-installation.md) for instructions on how to set up your own digital library.

-Once you have finished installing BeLL, go to the [Configurations Guide](vi-configurations.md) to set up your Community BeLL.
+Once you have finished setting up BeLL, go to the [Configurations Guide](vi-configurations.md) to configure your Community BeLL.

 ## Step 2 - Vagrant Tutorial